 Victor Tiffany, political revolutionary: Victor has an MA in the Social Sciences from Binghamton University.
 He was active in the nuclear freeze campaign in the 1980s, and after the Citizens United v FEC decision he became active in the movement to amend the Constitution to overturn that and all related decisions.
-He has taken a leave of absence from his role as the senior columnist for The Amendment Gazette to organize a national leverage strategy on behalf of progressive candidates for office.
+He took a leave of absence from his role as the senior columnist for The Amendment Gazette to organize a national leverage strategy on behalf of progressive candidates for office.
 He wrote for the Syracuse Progressive Examiner until they went out of business in June of 2016.
 While studying the illegitimate Supreme Court decisions that granted the rights of individuals to associations and established the doctrine that money spent on electioneering is protected by the First Amendment, he became aware of how far from the Framers’ vision the United States has become.
-He resides in Ithaca, NY.
+He resides in Danby, NY.
 The following is a talk given by Victor in February of 2015 at an adult class of the local UU church: